kaaashish/kaaashish/README.md

 </div>
 ⠀

-hi! i'm kashish: a computer systems engineering student with a soft spot for philosophy and ancient history. i like thinking about what technology should do, not just what it can do.
+hi! i'm kashish — a computer systems engineering student with a soft spot for philosophy and ancient history. i like thinking about what technology should do, not just what it can do.

-🏛️ currently obsessed with ancient rome
-⚡ exploring high performance computing & ethical computing 🪟 building widgets for microsoft
+🏛️ currently obsessed with ancient rome (the republic era especially) ⚡ exploring high performance computing & ethical computing 🪟 building widgets for microsoft
 💭 always thinking about the intersection of tech & philosophy